cwchentw/mktext/README.md

 **DON'T USE IT IN PRODUCTION CODE.**

-We developed `mktext` just to demo how to use make functions.
+We developed `mktext` just to demo how to use Make functions.

 ## System Requirement

 * A recent `sh` compatible shell.
 * A recent GNU Make >= 3.81

 We tested `mktext` on a recent CentOS.
+It should work on most modern Unix-like systems.

 ## Usage